redis/redis/src/modules/API.md

                     keys, programmatically creates key names, or any other reason.

+## `RM_HookToDisconnection`

+    int RM_HookToDisconnection(RedisModuleCtx *ctx, void (*cb)(uint64_t));

+Hooks to a disconnection of a client.
+Whenever a client disconnects from the server, 'cb' will be called with the disconnected client id.

+Notice: 'cb' won't be called for client that have never interacted with the module.

 ## `RM_SetModuleAttribs`

     void RM_SetModuleAttribs(RedisModuleCtx *ctx, const char *name, int ver, int apiver);